-Daniel is a lawyer in the firm’s commercial department and specializes in corporate law and commercial law.
+Daniel is a lawyer in the firm’s Commercial Department.

 Interdisciplinary Center Herzliya (LL.B., BA in Business Administration) 2015

 Shapir Group Acquires Engineering Company Lipsker for NIS 32 Million